Ski Resorts in Washington, United States

 Click any resort for full stats, or go to all United States resorts to compare across regions.

-Washington's largest ski area with stunning views of Mount Rainier and excellent Pacific Northwest powder.
+Washington's largest ski area, with long views across to Mount Rainier on clear days and the deep, wet Pacific Northwest snow that comes with them.

 Eastern Washington's biggest mountain with two faces, deep glade skiing, and inland-Northwest dryness.